More killings and ultimatum deepen Syria conflict

 Turkey joined other countries including the United States, Britain, France and Germany in expelling Syrian diplomats in protest at the Houla massacre, saying unspecified international measures would follow if crimes against humanity continued.

-Stung by the expulsions, Syria told the Dutch chargee d'affaires to leave.
+Stung by the expulsions, Syria told the Dutch charge d'affaires to leave.
 She was one of the few senior Western diplomats left in Damascus.

 Despite the diplomatic deadlock, Annan, a former U.N. secretary-general and Nobel peace laureate, is pressing on with his mission.